What should I do immediately after an Accident?

 - Get the other driver’s information (including driver’s license number, license plate and insurance) as well as any witnesses.

 - Get a copy of the police report.

 - Seek medical attention right away if you know you’ve been injured.
 At the very least, check in with your doctor the following day, as some injuries take time to present themselves (whiplash, head trauma, etc.).

 You should call your auto insurance company within 24 hours to report the accident.
 Be prepared to provide a copy of the police report, as well as your own statement about what happened in the accident.

-It’s a good idea to have a free consultation with an attorney, as you may be able to recover damages depending on the situation of the case.
+It’s a good idea to have a free consultation with a Denver personal injury attorney, as you may be able to recover damages depending on the situation of the case.
 Generally, you have a case if: